Eight hardest sportives in the UK - Cycling Weekly

 More information: www.ukcyclingevents.co.uk

 Behind the relatively benign name of this south coast sportive lies an absolute beast.
-The longest route is 99 miles (so you might want to do a few laps of the car park at the end to make it a round 100) and offers a relaxing start on the Somerset Levels, before the heading into the Mendip Hills, including the climbs of Ebbor Gorge, Burrington Combe, and, as a final leg tester, Cheddar Gorge on a day that will leave you feeling truly empty.
+The longest route is 100 miles and offers a relaxing start on the Somerset Levels, before the heading into the Mendip Hills, including the climbs of Ebbor Gorge, Burrington Combe, and, as a final leg tester, Cheddar Gorge on a day that will leave you feeling truly empty.

 The Dragon Ride